sofathitesh/doconce/doc/demos/tutorial/tutorial.sphinx.rst

 .. warning::
     In the comments after the blog one cannot paste raw HTML code with MathJax scripts so there is no support for mathematics in the comments.

+WordPress (``wordpress.com``) allows raw HTML code in blogs, but has very limited
+LaTeX support, basically only formulas.
+The ``--wordpress`` option to ``doconce`` modifies the HTML code such that all equations are typeset in a way that is acceptable to WordPress.
+There is a `doconce example <http://doconce.wordpress.com>`_ on blogging with mathematics and code on WordPress.

 Pandoc and Markdown
 -------------------